vestergaardj/sqlbits-adib/10-PowerBI_curated.md

 Set data category Latitude for column *Latitude*

+Set Summarization for column CommunityArea to *Don't summarize*

+Set Summarization for column District to *Don't summarize*

 Click the ... on the table and select *New measure*

 Type in: Incidents = CALCULATE( COUNT( Curated[ID] ))